camwestwood/xapi/recipes/assignment-submitted.md

 ```

 ### Result
-Common entity identifier: Result.A, as defined on the [common structures](../common_structures.md#resulta) page.
+Common entity identifier: ResultA, as defined on the [common structures](../common_structures.md#resulta) page.

 In this recipe the result entity is optional and includes completion.
 See [the xAPI specification for a full description of the result entity](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI.md#result)